Mastering Prepositions of Place: A Comprehensive Guide

 Question 5 of 8

-5. The soccer ball is near the newspaper.
+5. The TV is under the table.

 Question 5 of 8